savila35/CSE101-Assignments/pa3/README.md

 Implementation of Graph ADT, written as part of pa2 and altered to fit pa3 requirements.
 Added functions for DFS and returning discover and finish times and their respective arrays to the Graph object struct.
+In order to track the discover and finishing times of verticies, I declared a local variable `time` in the DFS function and sent its address to the `visit()` helper funciton.

 - GraphTest.c